Area: 4.4307 ha

 - Upgrading and re-aligning the Southern car park.

-Stage 1 is currently underway and due for completion at the end of January 2019 and Stage 2 is planned works for the future.
+Stage 1 is currently underway and due for completion on 8 March 2019 and Stage 2 is planned works for the future.
 Further information on Gore Hill Park Redevelopment is available in the following documents.

 Further information on Gore Hill Park is available in the following documents: